SergioLaRosa/splitnjoin/README.md

 fjoiner = snj.FileProcessor()

-#Set the size-value for reading chunks, for example: 1024 byte
+#Set the size-value for reading chunks, for example: 25 mb
-readsize = 1024
+readsize = 25

 #Set chunks dir and dest filename
 from_dir = "splitting_dir"